GiovineItalia/Gadfly.jl/README.md

 ## Using the SVGJS backend

 The `SVGJS` backend writes SVG with embedded javascript.
-There are a couple subtlties with using the output from this backend.
+There are a couple subtleties with using the output from this backend.

 Drawing to the backend works like any other.